Pictures are complicated. Moving pictures on the screen are more complicated.

 OK; you can imagine that.
 I prefer to think of it as magic, but let’s not argue.
 (Some people will swear that it is science.)

 And that is what makes it a digital device.
-The pictures in the computer file are made of computer code that are made of ones and zeros…a one makes the mirror go one direction (to point light on the lens), and the zero makes the mirror point to a giant hole of magic blackness where tiny little creatures watch the same movie we see, only seeing the opposite.
+The pictures in the computer file are made of computer code that are made of ones and zeros…a one makes the mirror go one direction (to point light through the lens), and the zero makes the mirror point to a giant hole of magic blackness where tiny little creatures watch the same movie we see, only seeing the opposite.

 Meanwhile, back on the screen.
 We know that red light and green light will create yellow light.
 A little less green (or more red) and we see brown then orange, and a little more green (or less red) and we see lighter then more intense shades of green.
 Different combinations of red and green and blue give us a very wide range of colors to see.
 In fact, there are billions of combinations that make billions of colors.